Fine Art: The Authentic Use Case for Blockchain

 Token Raised Market Cap Loss Sirin Labs 158Mn 17Mn 141Mn PumaPay 117Mn 15Mn 102Mn Envion 100Mn 4Mn 96Mn Paragon 95Mn 3Mn 92Mn Bancor 153Mn 73Mn 80Mn Bankex 71Mn 5Mn 66Mn Cryptosolartech 60Mn 1Mn 59Mn Kin 99Mn 46Mn 53Mn Olympus Labs 58Mn 6Mn 52Mn Leadcoin 50Mn 1Mn 49Mn

-Nevertheless, even with regulatory compliance, raising money off the back of tokens which essentially are just digital assets pulled form the ether and technologically rendered unique, not only leaves one questioning the benefit for investors, but also ignores blockchain's true power and promise.
+Nevertheless, even with regulatory compliance, raising money off the back of tokens, which essentially are just digital assets pulled from the ether and technologically rendered unique, not only leaves one questioning the benefit for investors, but also ignores blockchain's true power and promise, as first debated at Christie’s Art+Tech Summit on blockchain’s role in the art world.

-That power is essentially asset based blockchain applications.
-Specifically where tokens are tied to underlying and real, tangible value.
+That power is essentially asset-based blockchain applications.
+Specifically, where tokens are tied to underlying and real, tangible value.
 Blockchain's potential here is vast.
-From fractional ownership in real estate, to interests in commodities, to digital assets.
-Blockchain has the ability to bring investors closer to the assets, and remove market inefficiencies which intermediary vehicles such as REITS, ETF's and other investment vehicles present.
+From fractional ownership in real estate to interests in commodities to digital assets.
+Blockchain can bring investors closer to the assets, and remove market inefficiencies that intermediary vehicles such as REITS, ETF's and other investment vehicles present.

 Fine Art's potential for blockchain is uncommon as it combines a number of these features.
-It is asset based: the underlying assets are works of Fine Art.
+It is asset-based: the underlying assets are works of Fine Art.
 It allows for fractional ownership in Fine Art in an unprecedented way.
-Fine Art funds, few and far between have struggled historically with differentials in value, lack of liquidity and conflicts of interests.
+Fine Art funds, few and far between, have struggled historically with differentials in value, lack of liquidity, and conflicts of interest.
 Fine Art blockchain solves this to a large extent.
-And, perhaps, most intriguingly, in solving the 'Double Spend' problem, blockchain finally brings original artifacts to images, film and other digital assets, potentially rendering a new Fine Art asset class in limited digital editions.
+And, perhaps, most intriguingly, in solving the 'Double Spend' problem, blockchain finally brings original artifacts to images, film, and other digital assets, potentially rendering a new Fine Art asset class in limited digital editions.

 After all the 'digital asset' here is not simply an ethereal representation of value, but a true asset, an expression of the human mind, a work of art.